sansyrox/kasper_music_player/README.md

 * To run the server, use the command `pipenv run python3 server.py`

 ### To start the React Frontend

+* Open terminal to get started.

-* Clone the repo using `git clone https://github.com/NJACKWinterOfCode/youtube_cli_flask.git`.
+* To clone the repo, type `git clone https://github.com/NJACKWinterOfCode/youtube_cli_flask.git` in your terminal.

 * Then go to the frontend directory using `cd youtube_cli_flask/youtube_mp3_frontend`.